flowup/api-client-generator/README.md

 **Fix**
 We currently support two options:

-- formatting description into array of `['1 Foo', '2 Bar']`
+- formatting description into an array of `['1 Foo', '2 Bar']`
 - using `'x-enumNames'` custom property that should be in format `['Foo', 'Bar']`

 # Problem reporting and contributions

-Please report any problems you have any issues you find so they can be resolved.
+Please report any problems you have any issues you find, so they can be resolved.
 If the generator terminates with an error message, please re-run it with the `-v` flag and post the outputted stack trace.

 Feel free to discuss desired improvements or functionality in issues.
 Afterwards, the pull requests are very welcome.